Originally published in Feb 2009, updated with new photos.

 Ingredients

-- 8 oz. fish paste, I used store-bought frozen fish paste
+- 8 oz (230g) fish paste, I used store-bought frozen fish paste

-In a small bowl, mix all the ingredients above to form a smooth fish paste.
+- In a small bowl, mix all the ingredients to form a smooth fish paste.
 Make sure the red curry paste is well blended with the rest of the ingredients.

-Heat up a pot of oil.
-Wet your hands and pick up the fish paste (about the size of a ping pong ball).
-Use your fingers and palms to flatten it and make it into a patty.
-Drop it into the cooking oil and fry till golden brown.
+- Heat up a pot of oil.
+Wet your hands and pick up some fish paste (about the size of a ping pong ball).
+Use your fingers and palms to flatten it into a patty.
+Drop it into the hot oil and fry until golden brown.

-Repeat the same for the rest of the fish paste.
-Alternatively, you can prepare all the fish paste first and then deep fry all of them at once.
+- Repeat the process with the remaining fish paste.
+Alternatively, you can prepare all the fish paste first and then deep-fry them all at once.

 Tell me the sodium content on the nutrition label is wrong.